 : Implementation scripts

-The main dependencies for this project are:
+The main dependencies for this project include:

 - NumPy